Hotel Jerome, Auberge Resorts Collection

 Within the Auberge Resorts Collection portfolio, the brand's operating model consistently prioritises anticipatory, low-friction service over transactional efficiency.
 At the Jerome, this means that a property with significant historic character is also expected to function with the logistical fluency of a contemporary luxury hotel.
 The combination is harder to execute than either one alone, and it is where the Auberge framework does its clearest work.

 The social fabric of the Jerome has always been connected to this idea of hospitality as a gathering function rather than a room-rental function.
-The property's record includes 10th Mountain Division soldiers using it as a gathering point during wartime training on the slopes above town, and Hunter S. Thompson holding court here during his 1970 sheriff's campaign.
+The property's history includes 10th Mountain Division soldiers using it as a gathering point during wartime training on the slopes above town, and Hunter S. Thompson holding court here during his 1970 sheriff's campaign.
 These are not invented anecdotes: they are part of the documented public record of the building, and they reflect a consistent pattern of the hotel operating as Aspen's social nerve centre across different eras.
 The Auberge framework inherits that role and codifies it through staff culture and programming rather than leaving it to chance.

 For guests comparing this to other Auberge properties, the Jerome sits in different territory than, for instance, Auberge du Soleil in Napa, which leads with vineyard setting and culinary identity.
 The Jerome leads with civic history and mountain character.
 Both express the collection's service philosophy, but through different physical and narrative materials.